Utility bills and saving resources concept

 What’s the problem?

-Currently, the price gap is very low, reflecting the drop in energy consumption that occurred in the first half of 2020, due to the impact of COVID-19.
+Currently, the price cap is relatively low, reflecting the drop in energy consumption that occurred in the first half of 2020, due to the impact of COVID-19.
 Of course, as demand falls, so do prices.

 Since the last cap was set, the price suppliers have paid has risen.
 However, suppliers have responded by increasing the price of their non-default tariffs.
 These are not only exempt from the cap, but they’re usually around £200 cheaper than standard tariffs.

-Now, wholesale prices have risen, which means the price cap will increase too.
+Now, wholesale prices have risen again, which means the price cap has increased too.
+As of 1 July 2025, the cap for a typical household paying by direct debit is £1,720, up from £1,690 in April 2025.
 This will, in turn, push the bills up for millions of homes up and down the country.

 The price cap trap